-- 6.1.1 Early consultation emphasised the importance of the environment and open spaces to local people.
-Respondents generally considered it to be important that the quality of the environment is maintained and protected and where possible enhanced whenever development takes place in the locality. - 6.1.2 The protection of the countryside within Ercall Magna was a theme strongly expressed during consultation.
-The majority of respondents wanted to see open land, farmland, woodland, areas of open water and open spaces protected.
-Specifically, respondents identified a number of priorities: - 1.
-Protecting and enhancing open spaces in the villages/settlements - 2.
+6.1.1 Early consultation emphasized the importance of the environment and open spaces to local people.
+Respondents generally considered it to be important that the quality of the environment is maintained and protected and where possible enhanced whenever development takes place in the locality.

+6.1.2 The protection of the countryside within Ercall Magna was a theme strongly expressed during consultation.
+A majority of respondents wanted to see open land, farmland, woodland, areas of open water and open spaces protected.
+Specifically, respondents identified a number of priorities:

+- 1. Protecting and enhancing open spaces in the villages/settlements - 2.
 Protecting and enhancing the Conservation Area in High Ercall (the historic core of the village) - 3.
 Conserving and enhancing biodiversity - 4.
 Preserving the highest quality agricultural land - 5.
-Protecting the environment by reducing pollution - 6.1.3 The NPPF seeks to promote healthy communities and provide residents with a high quality of life.
+Protecting the environment by reducing pollution

+6.1.3 The National Planning policy Framework 2019 (NPPF) seeks to promote healthy communities and provide residents with a high quality of life.
 Green spaces play an important role in providing play areas, recreation grounds and sports facilities.
 The open spaces within the villages/settlements in Ercall Magna are an important part of their character and enhance the quality of life for local people.
 The NPPF states that planning policies and decisions should contribute to and enhance the natural and local landscape and protect and enhance biodiversity and geodiversity.
-Additionally, the NPPF allows communities to designate land as Local Green Space (LGS) through neighbourhood plans, provided that three conditions are met.
-The following areas of land meet the criteria and are designated as LGS (see maps at paragraph 15.6.21 for locations): - 1.
-Ellerdine Village Hall playing field.
-Recreational value, site includes an outdoor gym; - 2.
-Bowling Green adjacent to Cleveland Arms PH, High Ercall.
-Recreational value, the bowling green is registered by Sport England; - 3.
-High Ercall Village Hall playing field.
-Recreational value, site includes a children's play park: - 4.
-Field (known locally as Piddock's Paddock) south of Park Lane and the adjoining field west of Shrewsbury Road, High Ercall.
-Ecological and historic significance.
-These Lowland Meadow grasslands, within the Conservation Area, are a priority habitat and also contain the last known example of ancient ridge and furrow in the neighbourhood area as well as possible Civil War era artefacts; and, - 5.
-Roden playing field.
-Recreational value, site includes a children's play park.

-&lt;sup>4 NPPF paragraph 101.

-&lt;sup>5 NPPF paragraph 102.
-The LGS should be: in reasonably close proximity to the community it serves; demonstrably special to a local community and hold a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and, local in character and not an extensive tract of land.

-6.1.4 The TWLP Policy SP3 sets out the Policy for the rural area, directing development to previously used land and settlements with good infrastructure.
+6.1.4 The Telford & Wrekin Local Plan 2011-2031 (2018) Policy SP3 sets out the Policy for the rural area, directing development to previously used land and settlements with good infrastructure.
 In addition there are a number of Policies intended to protect the natural environment and its biodiversity.
 The Council also expects existing trees, hedgerows and woodlands with biodiversity value, visual amenity and landscape value to be retained, protected and appropriately managed.
 The Council will protect and maintain the provision of formal and informal sports and recreation facilities and public open spaces, including locally important incidental open spaces.